Europe

 Uniform of the Hirden, a fascist Norwegian paramilitary organization.
 The term is derived from the medieval Scandinavian word for the king’s ‘hearth-guard’, and invoked Norway’s ancient warrior tradition to signal loyalty, honor and legitimacy.

-• Italian Social Republic Aquila
+• Italian Social Republic Finial

-Italian Social Republic Aquila
+Italian Social Republic Finial

 Cast aluminum finial (pole top) from the Italian Social Republic (1943-1945), the hardline fascist successor state to the Kingdom of Italy.